crajjjj/slwidgets/README.md

 SexLab Widgets SSE
 =======================

 A  plugin for iWant Status Bars to add sexlab related widgets to Skyrim.
+Supports 2 mechanics
-Icons added have 9 stages and change dynamically.
+- Icons that have 9 stages and change dynamically
+- Icons that are appear/dissapear on condition
-79 icons included.
+102 icons included.

 Currently supported plugins:
+Stages:
 - vSLA SE (SexLab Aroused eXtended/SLAM) - Arousal and exposure icons
 - vApropos2 - w&t icons
 - vFill her up - cum icon
 - MME - milk and lactacid
+Toggles:
+- SexLab-Parasite
-- HentaiPregnancy, BeeingFemale, EggFactory, SexLab-Parasite, EstrusChaurus, EstrusSpider, EstrusDwemer - pregnancy icons (basic/spider/chaurus)
+- Pregnancy: HentaiPregnancy, BeeingFemale, EggFactory, EstrusChaurus, EstrusSpider, EstrusDwemer, FM3 -

 Installation

 - Install as any other mod.
+SE version is esl based.
+(LE version - esp works for SE as well)

 - (Optional) Disable icons you don't want to see in SLWidgets MCM

-- (Optional) Configure icon placement in iWant Status Bars MCM
+- (Optional) Configure icon placement/color/size in iWant Status Bars MCM.
+You can use multiple bars as well

+- (Optional) Use custom icons packs from download section.
+Just install as any other mode (dds icons only)